jaetask/minimal-14kb-website/README.md

 If your asking this question then please read [Mobile Analysis in PageSpeed Insights](https://developers.google.com/speed/docs/insights/mobile)

 ## No really..
 Why?
 Why not?
-Its an experiment, I am definitely going to learn a lot by doing it.
-I really need a new website.. the current one sucks, it literally doesn't represent anything that I have learned in the last 3 years since putting it online.
-Alos, I have no doubt that this learning curve will help me loads when it comes to building my next application in react, angular or whatever.
+Experimentation is good, rewarding and fun.
+I really need a new website.. the current one sucks, it literally doesn't represent anything that I have learned in the last 3 years.

 But this isnt just an experiment..
-I really do want to question everything, even the need for jQuery, underscore etc. Do we really need them?
+I really want to question everything, even the need for jQuery, underscore etc. Do we really need them?
 Whats possible without?
+I plan to push this to the limits, over and over again, to see what is possible in a single HTTP request.
+This will be an ongoing labour of love kind of project.

 ## Goals